 To mitigate this, users should always practice safe computing habits.
 Here are some useful tips:

-Keyloggers can be used to record your private keys/keystore passwords/mnemonic phrases.
+Keyloggers can be used to record your private keys/keystore passwords/Secret Recovery Phrases.

 Clipboard Hijackers can be used to for public key replacement which is an attack in which a bad actor's malware watches your clipboard and when it sees strings that resemble Ethereum, Bitcoin, Monero, or Litecoin public keys, it replaces the copied public key with their own, previously-specified public key.
 That way, when you go to paste it into a send box to send your funds to someone or some organization, you actually end up sending to the attacker.

 If you don't understand any of the terms in this article, please try referencing our Ethereum Glossary.